On expansions involving the Riemann zeta function and its derivatives: Introduction and statement of the main result

-\end{corollary} One can deduce from Theorem \ref{ThEL} and the corollary that the distribution of values of the Riemann zeta function and its derivatives are encoded in the Stieltjes constants $(\gamma_n).$ However, the general behavior of $(\gamma_n)$ is not yet understood completely.
+Moreover, it follows that the distribution of values of the Riemann zeta function and its derivatives are encoded in the Stieltjes constants $(\gamma_n).$ However, the general behavior of $(\gamma_n)$ is not yet understood completely.
 We shall show, in the next section, that the Stieltjes constants (which are strictly related to the coefficients $(\ell_n^{(k)})$) depend in reality on the coordinates of the fractional part function in some Hilbert spaces; thus the proof of Theorem \ref{ThEL} will be deduced.
 The last section consists of explicit values of integrals involving fractional part function with a brief discussion.